Domestic Violence Sentencing in Los Angeles

 Probation & 52-Week Domestic Violence Class

 You're typically also going to be put on probation.
-It will be summary probation if you get convicted or a misdemeanor and it would be felony probation where you have a probation officer, have to pay money to the county to watch you and have travel restrictions and responsibilities to that probation officer.
+If you get convicted, it will be summary probation or a misdemeanor, and it would be felony probation, where you have a probation officer, pay money to the county to watch you, and have travel restrictions and responsibilities to that probation officer.

 If it was a felony probation, usually probation could be anywhere from three years to five years in a domestic violence case.

 In addition to probation and in addition to possible jail time, you're also going to be ordered to complete a 52-week domestic violence course.
-This means once a week for a year, you've got to go to a course that's supposed to educate you related to anger management issues, domestic violence issues.
+This means once a week for a year, you've got to go to a course that's supposed to educate you about anger management issues and domestic violence issues.

-Along with a a whole host of other things that really is aimed at trying to educate people, not necessarily trying to punish people, but it's time consuming.
-It costs money and a lot of time people have trouble fitting it into their schedule.
+Along with a whole host of other things, it really is aimed at trying to educate people, not necessarily trying to punish them, but it's time-consuming.
+It costs money and a lot of time, and people need help fitting it into their schedules.

-Also, not having any issues with the alleged victim in the case, but also doing your domestic violence course and if you don't — if you blow it off and if you don't do it you're going to end up getting thrown in jail for a period of time to punish you for that and then they still may order you to do it.
+Also, not having any issues with the alleged victim in the case, but also doing your domestic violence course, and if you don't — if you blow it off and if you don't do it, you're going to end up getting thrown in jail for some time to punish you for that.
+Then they still may order you to do it.

-So, that's obviously a very significant and important punishment from judges' standpoints in domestic violence cases.
+So, that's a significant punishment from judges' standpoints in domestic violence cases.

 Community Service & Anger Management Classes

-There are a whole host of other punishments that you can get, ranging from community service, to Cal Trans, those people you see on the freeway in the orange jumpsuits, angry management classes, AA meetings if there was alcohol involved in your case.
+There are a whole host of other punishments that you can get, ranging from community service to Cal Trans, those people you see on the freeway in the orange jumpsuits, angry management classes, and AA meetings if alcohol was involved in your case.

-It's really going to depend on how good your attorney is in negotiating for you and also what you did in the case, what your criminal record looks like and what the prosecutors and judges perceive needs to be done in order to protect society, the alleged victim and to punish you for what happened.
+It's going to depend on how good your attorney is in negotiating for you and also what you did in the case, what your criminal record looks like, and what the prosecutors and judges perceive needs to be done to protect society, the alleged victim and to punish you for what happened.

 Protective Order

-Probably the last important thing that you need to be aware of when it comes to punishment is, there's going to be a protective order put in place.
-That is a form of punishment because you're going to be ordered to either completely stay away from the person that you supposedly battered for the probationary period.
+The last important thing you need to be aware of when it comes to punishment is that a protective order will be put in place.
+That is a form of punishment because you're going to be ordered to completely stay away from the person that you supposedly battered for the probationary period.

-Sometimes they even make it for ten years, or if you are still with that person and you still want to be with that person and that person still wants to be with you.
+Sometimes, they even make it for ten years, or if you are still with that person and you still want to be with that person, that person still wants to be with you.

-There could be what's called a Level 1 protective order imposed against you where you're still allowed to see the person but you have to have peaceful contact with the person, and sometimes that's a battle to get that Level 1 protective order.
+There could be a Level 1 protective order imposed against you where you're still allowed to see the person, but you have to have peaceful contact with the person, and sometimes that's a battle to get that Level 1 protective order.

 The prosecutors and judge don't want to give it.
 They want to keep the parties separate.
-They want to protect the other party, so a lot of times that other party has to come into court and ask the judge to lift the full stay away order related to the protective order and sometimes the judge will do it and sometimes they won't do it.
+They want to protect the other party so often that the other party has to come into court and ask the judge to lift the full stay-away order related to the protective order.
+Sometimes, the judge will do it, and sometimes, they won't.

-Sometimes the judge will do it and sometimes they won't do it.
-Sometimes judges want the person to do half of the domestic violence classes before they'll even consider lifting the full protective order.
-Obviously, violating a protective order will result in additional penalties.
-This is obviously something you need to discuss with your attorney and figure out your best course of action related to punishments in domestic violence cases.
+Violating a protective order will result in additional penalties.
+This is something you need to discuss with your attorney and figure out your best course of action related to punishments in domestic violence cases.